eliza-ochoa/IP-Intel-Analyst-Workspace/README.md

 - Multi-user collaboration support

+## 🛠️ Known Issues & Limitations

+- API responses may vary depending on rate limits or availability
+- Risk scoring is heuristic-based and intended for demonstration purposes
+- Batch processing performance depends on API response time
+- Geolocation accuracy may vary by IP source

+## 🐛 Reporting Issues

+If you encounter any issues or bugs, please open an issue in this repository.

 ## ⚠️ Disclaimer

 - `data/investigations.csv` is intended for local demo data only
 - Risk scoring is heuristic-based and for demonstration purposes only
 - Not intended for production threat attribution
 - Do not store sensitive or classified investigation data

-## ⚠️ Usage Notice
+## 🤝 Usage Notice

 This project is part of a professional cybersecurity portfolio.
 Reuse is permitted under license, but attribution is required.
+This project is for educational and demonstration purposes only.